top of page

 • Requires insurers to offer premium discounts for properties that will install approved hurricane protection devices.
 This incentivizes homeowners to upgrade their properties with compliant protective measures.

-HB 293, Hurricane Protections for Homeowners' Associations:
+House Bill 293, Hurricane Protections for Homeowners' Associations:

 • This bill emphasizes that homeowners' associations cannot unreasonably restrict or prohibit the installation of compliant hurricane protection devices.
 It reinforces that aesthetic guidelines can be imposed, but must be reasonable and not overly burdensome.